ABS-CBN Soundstage: History

-Parallel to the construction, production and support teams for TV and film started a 3-year training to learn how to operate the sound stages and ensure that production processes mirror the best practices in the world.
+Parallel to the construction, production and support teams for TV and film started a three-year training to learn how to operate the sound stages and ensure that production processes mirror the best practices in the world.
 The training, which involved 150 people, was designed by Manhattan Beach Studios, ABS-CBN Studios Inc., and ABS-CBN University.

 On December 12, 2018, ABS-CBN inaugurated the new state-of-the-art studio complex and its name, Horizon IT Park, was unveiled.
-This date is significant because it marks the 65th founding anniversary of ABS-CBN, 25th anniversary of Star Cinema, and was only a few days shy from the 50th anniversary of the inauguration of ABS-CBN Broadcast Center in Quezon City which was considered the most advanced facility in Asia when it opened on December 18, 1968.
+This date is significant because it marks the 65th anniversary of ABS-CBN Television, 25th anniversary of Star Cinema, and was only a few days shy from the 50th anniversary of the inauguration of the main ABS-CBN Broadcast Center in Quezon City which was considered the most advanced facility in Asia when it opened on December 18, 1968.

 Status

 Only the first of the two planned soundstages for Phase 1 was finished.
 This consequently became known as Phase 1A, with the remaining unfinished part being called Phase 1B.